-Birth injuries can be caused by malpractice and negligence of the medical staff, doctors, nurses, and / or midwives.
-A brain injury can occur during pregnancy, labor, delivery, or immediately after birth of a baby.
+Birth injuries can be caused by malpractice and negligence of the medical staff, doctors, nurses, and/or midwives.
+A brain injury can occur during pregnancy, labor, delivery, or immediately after the birth of a baby.
 If a medical professional is careless, makes a mistake, or fails to act in a medically accepted manner, a baby could suffer a birth injury or even die as a result.
-Our Chicago personal injury lawyers can help you assess your case and pursue justice.
+Our Chicago birth injury lawyers can help you assess your case and pursue justice.

 Who can be responsible for my child's birth defects?

 The hospital, the doctor, the nurse or the midwife could be responsible for your baby's birth defect if they did not act in a professionally accepted manner when monitoring your pregnancy or delivering your child.